Vetchems/Prefabs2Blueprints/README.md

 Such as the dampener settings, or I did not know how to add them at the moment, such as the owner settings
 I modified this as a quick solution and it appears to work.

-Prefab files are not deleted after conversion at the moment, you will need to delete them yourself,
-Also python leaves a `__pycache__` folder after use of the script, it is not needed so delete it

 Please report any issues using the [GitHub issue tracker][3].

 [0]: https://www.python.org/downloads/